42skillz/talk-distillCoreDomainFromLegacy/Introduction.md

 # Thomas

-## Question: Have you ever been into trouble to grasp or after, apply DDD concepts in your code?
+## Question: Have you ever been into trouble to grasp or after, to apply DDD concepts in your code?
 [5 sec]

 Did you ever feel in pain to make the link between DDD concepts and your code?